starmaid/starmaid.github.io/projects/nas-setup.md

 ### The Dorm Setup

 - You use internet provided by your housing
-- The network is an enterprise-managed
+- The network is enterprise-managed

 You may have a saving grace here depending on your setup.
 Many universities got on the Internet Train early, and give each wired Ethernet port a unique, exposed, public IP address, for students to do cool things like this.
 Purdue offered this (when I was there) in at least Honors, TSS, and Shreve.